 This map indicates the existing Boone Creek culvert, in black, and the study area, in red, that are part of an initial feasibility study underway with Jennings Environmental.
 Image courtesy of New River Conservancy.
 Click on the image for a full view of the map.

-The daylighting of Boone Creek is one of several major construction projects underway or being planned over the next three to five years at Appalachian State University to enhance the Appalachian Experience.
+The daylighting of Boone Creek is one of several major construction projects being planned at Appalachian State University to enhance the Appalachian Experience.

 The project supports the strategic plan of Appalachian and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
 It will benefit students, academics and the community.